-Due to the pandemic, the town hall is now operating on an appointment only model on an as-needed basis.
-Please mail, renew online, or drop your dog license renewal in the night deposit box located to the left of the front doors.
+** While the Town Hall is currently open, please assist us with our efforts to stay CDC compliant.
+You must wear a face mask and only one person is allowed in a department at time.
+We ask that you please consider mailing your renewal or dropping it in the night deposit box located to the left of the front doors instead of coming in person.
+You may also renew online.
 If you need to show proof of rabies, please include a copy of the certificate as well.
-You may also send a scan of the certificate to firstname.lastname@example.org.
+You may also send a scan of the certificate to email@example.com.

 If you have a new dog that you are looking to license, please fill out the dog application form (see below) and include rabies and spay/neuter information along with payment.